jbinkley60/MezzmoKodiPlugin/README.txt

 - Fixed minor actor parsing logic when dealing with whitespace characters
 - Added logging for the Python version running under Kodi
 - Added setting to enable Mezzmo addon parsing logging for troubleshooting
 - Fixed a bug if a keyword in Mezzmo contained only spaces an exception error would occur when searching
+- Fixed addon database contention issue between background sync process and normal media browsing when a sync exception occurred while processing a bad trailer entry

 2.2.1.6 4/9/2025